puma/puma/README.md

 you to do some Puma-specific things that you don't want to embed in your application.
 For instance, you could fire a log notification that a worker booted or send something to statsd.
 This can be called multiple times.

+Note that constants loaded by your application (such as Rails) will not be available in `on_worker_boot` unless you are preloading the app.
+Preloading can be enabled explicitely with `preload_app!`, or will automatically be used if using 2 or more workers.
+If `preload_app!` is not explicitely enabled, and 1 worker is used, then `on_worker_boot` will fire, but the code will not be preloaded, and constants will not be available.

 `before_fork` specifies a block to be run before workers are forked:

 ```ruby